chaoss/community/GSoC-Ideas.md

   * _Difficulty:_ Medium
   * _Requirements:_ Python programming, experience with Python notebooks, skills for producing documentation.
   * _Recommended:_ Experience in data analytics with Python, if possible involving the use of Pandas, will be a plus.
-  * _Mentors:_ Jesus M. Gonzalez-Barahona and Valerio Cosentino.
+  * _Mentors:_ Jesus M. Gonzalez-Barahona, Valerio Cosentino, and Pranjal Aswani.

 ## Idea 3: Support of Source Code Related Metrics